RojasMN/brain-tumor-classification/README.md

-# brain-tumor-classification
-Exploratory data analysis and ML models for tumor classification based on a Kaggle dataset.
+# EDA and ML Classification on a Brain Tumor MRI Kaggle Dataset